 Atomic bomb shelter Three Delfzijlen

-Beneath the Drie Delfzijlen pumping station is a Cold War-era nuclear fallout shelter.
+Beneath the pumping station Delfzijlen pumping station is a Cold War-era nuclear fallout shelter.
 This shelter contains bunk beds, a toilet, and a bicycle that was used to pump in fresh air.
-The shelter was intended for the pumping station operator and his family.
+The shelter was intended for the pumping station manager and his family.